kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 ## Improving Performance
 If you are experiencing performance issues with the Paths tool, you can enable Settings > Paths > 'Fast path rendering' which will render paths faster, at the cost of appearance.

+## Quick Action
+You can enable the Backtrack quick action in the settings for the desired tab.

+To use the quick action, tap the Backtrack quick action button to toggle it on or off.
+You can long press the button to open the Paths tool.